Last updated 12 February 2026

 Criticism or review

-It is not an infringement of copyright in a work, audio-visual material or an adaptation of a work if the purpose of the copying is for the reporting of news in a newspaper, periodical, magazine or in a broadcast or film (ss 42(1), 103B(1) Copyright Act).
-However, the source must be sufficiently acknowledged.
-Additional protection is given to music that has been copied incidentally in the course of reporting the news by broadcast or film (s 42(2)).
+It is not an infringement of copyright in a work, audiovisual material or an adaptation of a work if the purpose of the copying is for the reporting of news in a newspaper, periodical, magazine or in a broadcast or film (ss 42(1), 103B(1) Copyright Act).
+However, the source must be given sufficient acknowledgement.
+Additional protection is also given to music that has been copied incidentally in the course of reporting the news by broadcast or film (s 42(2)).
 However, this does not extend to music that is added to a soundtrack that does not form part of the news report.

 Legal advice and judicial proceedings

-The use of a work for the purpose of giving professional legal advice or in the course of a judicial proceeding is not an infringement of copyright (s 43 Copyright Act).
+The use of a work for the purpose of giving professional legal advice or in the course of a judicial proceeding is not an infringement of copyright (ss 43, 104 Copyright Act).

 Additional exceptions